test 33

 Kan.
 Stat.
 Ann.
 44-1205, et. seq.

-Private companies and Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees of public and private companies Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).

 Kentucky Wage Discrimination Because of Sex